Corporate cybercrime is on the rise.

 The next step of your Zero Trust implementation process is to map out your Zero Trust network architecture.
 Your specific architecture will be customized, built specifically to defend the protect surface we outlined in step one.

 In this stage, you will take the micro-segments you created in step two and determine the rules for which segments get access to which resources within the protect surface.
-Use a next-generation firewall as your gateway for creating the perimeters around the different pieces of your protect surface.
+Use a next-generation firewall as your gateway for building the perimeters around the different pieces of your protect surface.

 4. Outline a Zero Trust Policy